Mugule/TutoHttp/README.md

 ### Create project

 > [!CAUTION]
-> For the tutorial and the rest of the project, I turn off RLS.
+> For the tutorial and the rest of the project, I turn off RLS and give all permission to the public API key.
 This is a very VERY BAD practice for production but here we just want to test.
 This exposes all your API to everyone but simplify testing.

 First of all create project !